bhogesararam23/cyberpunk-megapolis/VERCEL_DEPLOYMENT.md

 # Deploying Cyberpunk Megapolis on Vercel

 This project is configured as a **static Vite application**.
-The Vercel build excludes development-only Manus runtime, diagnostics, and storage-proxy plugins.
-The game resolves launch art and Babylon texture atlases through one public asset-base setting, so the Vercel deployment has no dependency on Manus-only `/manus-storage` routing.
+The Vercel build packages the static client cleanly.
+The game resolves launch art and Babylon texture atlases through one public asset-base setting, with full support for external CDN or object storage.

 ## Project Settings